Yes to Solar.

 The six stages in the process are:

 Lime Down Solar project is at the pre-application stage.
-The application is expected to be submitted Q1 2025.

 Before submitting an application, potential applicants have a statutory duty to carry out consultation on their proposals.
 The length of time taken to prepare and consult on a project will vary depending upon its scale and complexity.